Institute

 The Institute’s approach to innovation emphasizes:

-This unique Institute will engage campus teams in design and mentoring opportunities across the Fall 2023 semester.
-Additional design and development sessions, along with on-going mentoring, will occur in September and November.
+This unique Institute will engage campus teams in design and mentoring opportunities across a full semester.
+Additional design and development sessions, along with on-going mentoring, will occur after the semester.
 Participating teams will play a key role in shaping Institute sessions over the semester.

 Institute Goals